Stand by Me (film): Development

 "In the book, it was about four boys, but...once I made Gordie the central focus of the piece then it made sense to me: this movie was all about a kid who didn't feel good about himself and whose father didn't love him.
 And through the experience of going to find the dead body and his friendship with these boys, he began to feel empowered and went on to become a very successful writer.
 He basically became Stephen King."

-Reiner has said that he identified with Gordie, as he himself struggled with the shadow of fame cast by his comedian father, Carl Reiner.
+Reiner has said that he identified with Gordie, as he, too, struggled with the shadow of fame cast by his comedian father, Carl Reiner.
 The writers incorporated Reiner's suggestions, producing a new script by December 1984 for Embassy's review and approval.

-Days before the shooting started in the summer of 1985, Embassy was sold to Columbia Pictures, which made plans to cancel the production.
-Norman Lear, one of the co-owners of Embassy and the developer of All in the Family, gave of his own money to complete the film, citing his faith in Reiner and the script.
-However, since Embassy also would have distributed the film, once the film was completed it had no distributor.
-The producers showed a print to Michael Ovitz, head of the powerful Creative Artists Agency, and Ovitz promised to help them find a distributor.
-Paramount, Universal Pictures, and Warner Bros. all passed on the film; Columbia Pictures production head Guy McElwaine screened the film at his house because he was feeling ill, and the positive reaction of his daughters convinced him to distribute the film.
+Days before shooting was to begin in the summer of 1985, Columbia Pictures purchased Embassy and planned to cancel the production.
+Norman Lear, one of Embassy's co-owners and the developer of All in the Family, which featured Reiner, gave $7.5 million of his own money to Reiner to complete the film, citing his faith in Reiner and the script.
+However, since Embassy was also slated to release the film, once it was completed, there was no distributor; the producers showed a print to Michael Ovitz, head of the powerful Creative Artists Agency, who promised to help find a distributor.
+Paramount, Universal, and Warner Bros. all passed on the film; Guy McElwaine, head of Columbia Pictures, screened the film at his house and the positive reaction of his daughters convinced him to distribute the film.

-In March 1986, Columbia Pictures, concerned that the original title, The Body, was misleading, renamed the film Stand by Me.
+In March 1986, Columbia Pictures, concerned that the original title, The Body, was misleading, changed the title of the film to Stand by Me.
 According to screenwriter Raynold Gideon, The Body "sounded like either a sex film, a bodybuilding film, or another Stephen King horror film.
 Rob came up with Stand by Me, and it ended up being the least unpopular option."
-The film's name is derived from Ben E. King's 1961 song, "Stand by Me", which plays during the ending credits.
+The film's name is derived from Ben E. King's 1961 song, "Stand by Me", which plays during the closing credits.